USPS Commercial Plus Pricing (CPP)

 What Is Commercial Plus Pricing?

 USPS offers several pricing tiers: retail (counter prices), commercial (available through most shipping software), and Commercial Plus (the deepest discount).
 CPP was historically reserved for shippers sending tens of thousands of packages monthly, but many shipping platforms now aggregate volume across their customers to qualify for CPP rates and pass those savings along.
 The discount varies by service and weight but is most significant on Priority Mail, Priority Mail Express, and Ground Advantage.
-Starting in 2024, USPS simplified its pricing structure, but discounted commercial tiers remain available through authorized resellers.
+USPS continues to simplify its published pricing structure, but discounted commercial tiers remain available through authorized resellers.
+This matters more now than it did a year ago: the USPS general rate increase that took effect in late December 2025 raised retail prices roughly 5.4%, and UPS and FedEx each pushed their published rates up about 5.9% across the same window.
+Retail buyers absorb those hikes on every single label, while shippers on a discounted tier feel a far softer version of the same increase.

 Why It Matters